cherab/core/README.md

 This will compile the CHERAB cython extensions and install the package.
 If you don't have administrator access to install the package, add the ``--user`` flag to the above line to install the package under your own user account.

-When developing cherab it is ususally preferred that the packages be installed in "develop" mode:
+When developing cherab it is usually preferred that the packages be installed in "develop" mode:

 ```
   python setup.py develop